 4. Lemon

-Not only does lemon oil smell amazing, it also contains limonene, a vasorelaxant that can help relax blood vessels, which can be beneficial for coughs.
-You can add a few drops of lemon oil to a carrier oil and rub it on your chest and neck.
-Bonus: it also leaves a nice citrus scent. 😉
+Lemon oil contains limonene, a compound that helps relax blood vessels and may be beneficial for relieving coughs.
+Add a few drops to a carrier oil and massage into your chest and neck, enjoying its invigorating citrus scent.

 5. Thieves